tomh00/Real-Time-Akka-Chat-App/README.md

 ### Join the Chat Room
 - Upon successful authentication, you will be redirected to the main chat room.
 - Here, you can connect to the chat room using multiple browser windows or different browsers.
+- Support for users having multiple chat rooms is currently being implemented.
+So in its current state, to enter the chatroom you must click the text "chatroom" using your mouse before you can send chats.
 - Authenticate each connection as different users to simulate multiple participants.

 ### Exchange Messages